Ryan-Brice/rust-cache/README.md

 repositories with only a `Cargo.toml` file have limited benefits, as cargo will _always_ use the most up-to-date dependency versions, which may not be cached.

-Usage with Stable Rust is the most effective, as a cache is tied to the Rust version.
+Usage with Stable Rust is the most effective, as by default, the cache is tied to the Rust version.
 Using it with Nightly Rust is less effective as it will throw away the cache every day, unless a specific nightly build is being pinned.

 ## Cache Details